Explore Reliant Plans

 - Positive customer sentiment indicates reliable energy delivery

-- Well-established provider with strong customer satisfaction metrics
+- Well-established provider with proven service track record

 Cons

-- PUC complaints at 539 far exceed 120 industry average
+- PUC complaints significantly exceed industry average (498 vs 120)

 Best For

-- Those willing to address billing questions proactively
+- Those willing to engage proactively if billing issues arise

 PRICE COMPARISON